 A. The continuum of education in an anesthesiology subspecialty consists of 12 months of full-time training.
 The training must be in a subspecialty program in the U.S. or its territories accredited by the ACGME from the date the training begins to the date it ends.
-The training must follow completion of the continuum of education in anesthesiology (i.e., clinical base and CA 1-3 years) unless our Credentials Committee prospectively approves a different training sequence for the fellow (see below for details).
+The training must follow completion of the continuum of education in anesthesiology (i.e., clinical base and CA 1-3 years) unless the ABA Credentialing Committee prospectively approves a different training sequence for the fellow (see below for details).

-We grant a fellow credit toward our subspecialty training requirements in two successive six-month increments, each of which ends with a satisfactory Certificate of Clinical Competence (CCC) report.
+The ABA grants a fellow credit toward the ABA subspecialty training requirements in two successive six-month increments, each of which ends with a satisfactory Certificate of Clinical Competence (CCC) report.
 To receive credit for a period of subspecialty training that is not satisfactory, the fellow must immediately complete six months of uninterrupted subspecialty training in the same program with receipt of a satisfactory CCC report.
-If more than one six-month period of subspecialty training ends with a CCC report that is not satisfactory, our Credentials Committee will determine the number of months of additional training the fellow will have to complete to satisfy the training required for admission to the ABA examination system.
+If more than one six-month period of subspecialty training ends with a CCC report that is not satisfactory, the ABA Credentialing Committee will determine the number of months of additional training the fellow will have to complete to satisfy the training required for admission to the ABA examination system.

-We grant credit for subspecialty fellowship training in more than one ACGME-accredited training program within a single subspecialty under the following conditions:
+The ABA grants credit for subspecialty fellowship training in more than one ACGME-accredited training program within a single subspecialty under the following conditions: